ridmeh/GermanTrafficSign/README-TBS.md

 ## 7. Test with images on web
 Followin images were picked from web and tested.

 ![picture](5sampleimages.png)

-rig
-These images when ran with the trained model came with test set accuracy of 0.600.
+These images when ran with the model came with test set accuracy of 0.600.

 ## Observations
 1. After certain EPOCHs run, accuracy reaches platue and may start decreasing
 2. Distribution of classified images was not good, which created bias in the CNN.